KnyshBohdan/my_obsidian/Calculus/Integral Calculus/Defenitions/Lebesgue Integration.md

 ### Definition

-The Lebesgue integral of a non-negative function ff is defined as the "area" under the curve of ff with respect to a measure μ.
+The Lebesgue integral of a non-negative function ff is defined as the "area" under the curve of f with respect to a measure μ.
 In the simplest case, it can be thought of as the area between the graph of f and the x-axis.
-The integral is defined by summing up the areas of horizontal slabs under the graph of f, each of height dydy, and width measured by μ.
+The integral is defined by summing up the areas of horizontal slabs under the graph of f, each of height dy, and width measured by μ.

 ### Properties and Characteristics